Icerider007/Icerider007.github.io/_posts/2024-02-18-Tiger-Skin-Eggs.md

 So yeah, it hasn't been all bad

 I've succeeded in frying the eggs a few times, but never to the level shown in the videos.
-And the biggest problem is that I'm a stupid fucking retard who can't even peel soft-boiled eggs without breaking them into pieces.
+And the biggest problem is that I'm a stupid fucking fuckup who can't even peel soft-boiled eggs without breaking them into pieces.

 So that's annoying to deal with every time too.
 Something funny though.